MassimoStel/emoatlas/README.md

 **It is suggested to refer to the guides of the Wiki Page to fully understand how to use the package and interpret its results.**

 ## Acknowledgements
+The current version of EmoAtlas is maintained and further developed by [@MassimoStella](https://github.com/massimostel).
 The original version of EmoAtlas was written by [@AlfonsoSemeraro](https://github.com/alfonsosemeraro).

 Thanks to [@FinleyGibson](https://github.com/FinleyGibson), [@GiulioRossetti](https://github.com/GiulioRossetti) and especially [@RiccardoImprota](https://github.com/RiccardoImprota) for their contribution to the testing, debugging and refactoring of this library.